stndn0/Easy-AMM-Poses/README.md

 Photomode to AMM converter for Cyberpunk 2077.

 ## What does it do?
-The goal of Easy AMM Poses (EAP) is to provide an <b>easy to use, fully automated way of creating Appearance Menu Mod (AMM) pose packs</b>.
+Easy AMM Poses (EAP) provides a <b> fast, fully automated way of creating Appearance Menu Mod (AMM) pose packs</b>.
 Simply provide your animation file(s) and EAP will handle the rest.

 ## Thank you